 In our camper van, our average daily expenditures were 50 USD per day for the two of us.

-We almost never slept at hotels and exclusively at campgrounds, which generally cost 3-5 USD per person per night.
-Yes, most campgrounds in Mexico charge on a per person basis.
+We rarely slept at hotels and exclusively at campgrounds, which generally cost 3-5 USD per person per night.
+Yes, most campgrounds in Mexico charge on a per-person basis.

 Eating out generally costs $5-10 per person per day.
 And we would spend about $5 on travel activities.

 The remainder of our daily budget went to gas and tolls.
-In our case, gas is usually are largest expense during our Mexico road trip.
+In our case, gas is usually the most significant expense during our Mexico road trip.

 Essential Smartphone Apps For A Mexico Road Trip

 Having the right set of smartphone apps can really make or break your Mexico road trip experience.
-Throughout our 500+ days driving in Mexico, we constantly used the following 4 apps:
+Throughout our 500+ days driving in Mexico, we constantly used the following four apps:

 1. Whatsapp

-Virtually all small and medium businesses communicate with customers through Whatsapp.
-We’ve used Whatsapp to message hostels & hostels, schedule a time for the propane company to pick up and refill our propane tank, communicate with a mechanic, and even to order pizza.
-Whatsapp has helped us communicate instantly with so many companies here in Mexico.
-We much prefer using Whatsapp than standard email.
+Virtually all small and medium businesses communicate with customers through WhatsApp.
+Weโve used WhatsApp to message hostels & hostels, schedule a time for the propane company to pick up and refill our propane tank, communicate with a mechanic, and even order pizza.
+WhatsApp has helped us communicate instantly with so many companies here in Mexico.
+We much prefer using WhatsApp to standard email.

 2. iOverlander

-Though the app’s user interface leaves much to be desired, the iOverlander App is THE app for road trips not only in the USA & Canada for all around the world, including Mexico.
-With this app, you’re able to see where free and paid campsites are, where you can get water, where you can find a mechanic, important immigration points, and more.
+Though the app’s user interface leaves much to be desired, the iOverlander App is THE app for road trips not only in the USA & Canada but worldwide, including Mexico.
+With this app, you can see where free and paid campsites are, where you can get water, where you can find a mechanic, important immigration points, and more.
 Using the iOverlander app takes much of the guesswork and uncertainty out of your Mexico road trip so that you can concentrate on enjoying and exploring Mexico.

 3. Facebook

-During our Mexico road trip, we joined various Mexico-related Facebook groups to get great and timely information when we arrive at different destinations in Mexico.
+During our Mexico road trip, we joined various Mexico-related Facebook groups to get great and timely information when we arrived at different destinations in Mexico.

-For general Mexico travel information, we join the “On The Road To Mexico” Facebook group.
+We join the โOn The Road To Mexicoโ Facebook group for general Mexico travel information.
 There you can get:

 - Current travel safety advice